mah-luke/data_intensive_computing/exercise1/report.md

 **reducer**: In this step we sum up the amount of reviews over all the workers and the result is {k: \<category\>, v: # of reviews}.

+We specifie 24 reducers since there are only a limited amount of categories and spawning more reducers will cause no benefit.

 ## Second MapReduce Job

 The second job is similar to the first, but since a toke can occure in multiple categories we work with dictionaries as values.